-A job letter, often synonymous with cover letter, is a job application document sent along with a CV.
+A job application letter, often synonymous with cover letter, is a letter or an email for sending the CV stating your interest in a job opportunity.
 In the present times, job seekers have the facility to email the job application to hiring managers.
 The purpose of a job application email is to provide complete information about your experience and skills to the recruiter in a quick and simplified manner.
 It is a unique way to convey your interest in a particular job role in an organization.

-Sending a job application email is imperative for landing a job interview.
-Nowadays, the majority of employers ask for an application letter that helps them to shortlist job seekers for final interview call.
-Before understanding how to write a job letter, let us see how a CV is different from it.
+Sending a job application email to apply for a job is imperative for landing a job interview.
+Nowadays, the majority of employers ask for a job application letter that helps them to shortlist job seekers for the final interview call.
+This article includes everything you need to know and refer to when writing a job application letter including things like how to send an email for a job opportunity, what to write in an email when sending your resume/CV and also a sample email for sending resume/CV for applying to a job opportunity.
+Before understanding how to write a job request letter/email, let us see how a CV is different from it.

 All You Need to Know About Writing a Job Application Letter